Timeline of The Carter Center

 June 13: Nasarawa and Plateau states become the first states to stop transmission of lymphatic filariasis in Nigeria, Africa's most endemic country, setting a global example and demonstrating that eradication of the disease is possible.

 June 12: In the ongoing interest of supporting a successful transition to democracy in Tunisia, The Carter Center evaluates the country's working constitutional draft, assessing the extent to which it is consistent with obligations under public international law.

 April 18: Former U.S. First Lady Rosalynn Carter and former Congressman Tony Coelho join federal government experts and other mental health officials at The Carter Center to discuss new research published in the American Journal of Public Health's first theme issue on stigma against people with mental illness.

-April 14: At the invitation of Venezuela's National Election Council, The Carter Center sends a small delegation to accompany the Venezuelan people during the April 14 presidential election scheduled following the death of President Hugo Chavez.
+April 14: At the invitation of Venezuela's National Election Council, The Carter Center sends a small delegation to accompany the Venezuelan people during the presidential election following the death of President Hugo Chavez.

 April 11: The Carter Center and the Universidad de La Sabana, a private accredited university in Colombia, announce the launch of Colombia's Rosalynn Carter Fellowships for Mental Health Journalism, which will award two annual fellowships to local journalists to investigate and produce stories on mental health issues in the nation.

 March 18: The Carter Center launches a series of nongovernmental dialogues between prominent leaders from Sudan and South Sudan to strengthen peace and create lasting understanding between the two countries.